 Additional items to consider in a website package include:

-- Search Engine Optimization (SEO) plan and analytics integration
+- Search Engine Optimization (SEO) plan

 - Web hosting and email services setup

 - e-newsletter design and setup

 - Social media design and setup

 Website uptime and email deliverability are the responsibility of your web hosting provider, not your web designer.